Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 Stacks check for balanced parentheses, match XML and HTML tags, and validate code syntax.<br>
 A stack allows the evaluation of expressions, especially infix, postfix, and prefix expressions.
 A stack can convert infix expressions to postfix or prefix forms.<br>
 Stacks are frequently used by backtracking algorithms, including depth-first search (DFS), to retain track of visited nodes and return to earlier stages during exploration.

+<h2>Queue</h2>
+Queue in Java is a data structure for handling collections of duplicate items.
+The elements are stored in first-in, first-out (FIFO) queues.
+The line begins at the front and extends to the rear.
+Each Queue method has an exception-throwing and a value-returning variant in case the former fails.<br>

+ Queue is a Linear Data Structure that works on First-in-First-Out (FIFO) principle.

+It has two pointers, 'Front' that points to the beginning of the queue and 'Rear' that points to the end of the queue.

+The 'Front' and 'Rear' pointers are manipulated constantly to always point to the beginning and end of queue.

+It can be implemented using Arrays and Linked Lists.

+<h2>operations</h2>
+Enqueue:
+Add an element to the end of the queue
+Dequeue:
+Remove an element from the front of the queue
+IsEmpty:
+Check if the queue is empty
+IsFull:
+Check if the queue is full
+Peek:
+Get the value of the front of the queue without removing it